clarenceb/aws-commandline-labs/README.md

-Some commandline examples for AWS training.
+Commandline examples for AWS commandline learning.

-Pre-requisities:
 ----------------

+### Pre-requisities:
 - Ruby 1.8.7+
 - Ruby Gems 1.3.7+
-- Bundler gem
+- Bundler 1.0+

 You can install Ruby via RVM if you like.
 If you don't have Bundler gem installed then the aws.sh script will